jzarnett/ta-calculations/README.md

 * Some lab courses with very strict student:TA ratios (NE cleanroom courses, for example)
 * One-off, one-time alterations like new course development.

+## Usage
+The program is a command-line tool.
+You can run it with `cargo run inputfile.csv` where `inputfile.csv` is a CSV file with the course codes and enrollments.

+The input file is expected to have the format:
+`Course,Instructor,Enrollment,Lab,Unit Weight`

+The instructor column is not currently used for anything and doesn't appear in the output.
+It's just in there because it appears in the example docs I got from the department.
+I did need to usually manually add the lab column but that's easy to check in the calendar or schedule of classes.

 ## Making Changes

 Hello there, future TA coordinator.
 Or maybe I should say, current one,